Do you dream of owning your own online store?

 Image Via: themthdegree.com

-Obviously, this doesn’t bode well for a new entrant.
+Obviously, this doesn’t bode well for a newcomers to established markets.

-So avoid these like the plague and stick with niches that don’t evoke much brand loyalty or brands that are already top-of-mind for a certain type of product.
+So avoid these like the plague and stick with niches and products that don’t evoke much brand loyalty or brands that are already top-of-mind for a certain type of product.

 Next, let’s move on to popularity.